DraimCiDo/Wiki-ItemsAdder/faq/errors/an-error-occurred-when-enabling-the-resourcepack.md

-# Произошла ошибка при включении ресурспака
+# An error occurred when enabling the resourcepack

-## Ознакомьтесь с этим:
+## Read here

 {% page-ref page="../resourcepack-not-loading.md" %}